weismanm12/finances-database/README.md

 ---

 ## Identifying Requirements
 My primary objective was to create a system that could meticulously monitor every transaction flowing through my bank and credit card accounts.
-I aimed to capture crucial details such as transaction categories, transaction types (credit card purchases, paychecks, credit card bill payments, etc.), and transaction dates.
-To do so, I needed to extract data on the __transaction level__ from my bank and credit card accounts.
+I aimed to capture details such as transaction categories, transaction types (credit card purchases, paychecks, credit card bill payments, etc.), and transaction dates.
+To do so, I needed to extract data at the transaction level from my bank and credit card accounts.

 ## Data Modeling
 To achieve the desired requirements above, I opted to create a dimensional model consisting of 4 dimension tables and one fact table as seen below: